-My son Kevin totally shocked me when he chose Saxon Math.
+My son Kevin shocked me when he chose Saxon Math.
 I hated the way Saxon looked.
-I’m a visual learner, and I wanted photos, pictures, and graphic illustrations.
+I’m a visual learner and I desired photos, pictures, and graphic illustrations.
 But my son loves numbers.
-He liked Saxon because it had so many problems on each page, with no pictures getting in the way.
+He liked Saxon because it had so many problems on each page with no pictures getting in the way.
 Can you believe that?
-Shocking!
-I would have never thought that Saxon would be a fit for my family – it would have never occurred to me!
-But I gave him the choice, he chose Saxon, and now he’s in engineering and getting a minor in math!
+I never thought that Saxon would be a fit for my family – it never occurred to me!
+But I gave him the choice, he chose Saxon, and he went into engineering with a minor in math!

-- Aleks Math is computer-based program
+- ALEKS Math – online program

 - Ask Dr. Callahan